Table of Contents

 Press the "Continue" button to proceed.

 9. As an option, test the configuration to see if a file is downloaded.
-Keep in mind that this test will not return anything if you don't have any languages in your project that are 100% translated.
+Remember that this test will not return anything if you don't have any languages in your project that are 100% translated.

 Proceed to the next step.